Larry Parks

-Samuel Lawrence Klausman Parks (December 13, 1914 – April 13, 1975) was an American stage and film actor.
-His career arced from bit player and supporting roles to top billing, before it was virtually ended when he admitted to having once been a member of a Communist Party cell, which led to his blacklisting by all Hollywood studios.
+Samuel Lawrence Klusman Parks (December 13, 1914 – April 13, 1975) was an American stage and film actor.
+His career arced from bit player and supporting roles to top billing, before it virtually ended when he admitted to having been a member of a Communist Party cell, which led to his blacklisting by all Hollywood studios.
 His best known role was Al Jolson, whom he portrayed in two films: The Jolson Story (1946) and Jolson Sings Again (1949).

 Life and career

-Parks was born in Olathe, Kansas, the son of Nellie (Klausman) and Frank H. Parks.
+Parks was born in Olathe, Kansas, the son of Nellie (Klusman) and Frank H. Parks.
 He was raised in his mother's religion of Judaism.
-He was raised in Joliet, Illinois, and graduated from Joliet Township High School in 1932.
+He grew up in Joliet, Illinois, and graduated from Joliet Township High School in 1932.

-He attended the University of Illinois as a pre-med student, and played in stock companies for a few years.
-He went to Hollywood at the suggestion of John Garfield, who said a part in a Warner Bros. film called Mama Ravioli was being held for him.
-The movie was cancelled, but Parks wound up signing a movie contract with Columbia Pictures in 1941.
+He attended the University of Illinois as a pre-med student, and played in stock companies for some years.

+He traveled to Hollywood at John Garfield's suggestion, for a role in a Warner Bros. production of Mama Ravioli.
+Although the movie was cancelled, Parks did sign a contract with Columbia Pictures in 1941.

 Supporting player

-As did most Columbia contract players, he played supporting roles in higher-budgeted films, and larger roles in B pictures.
+As with most Columbia contract players, Parks received supporting roles in high-budget films and more substantial roles in B pictures.

-Parks could be seen in Mystery Ship (1941) and Harmon of Michigan (1941).
-He could be seen in the "A" films You Belong to Me (1941) and Three Girls About Town (1941).
-He could also be seen in Sing for Your Supper (1941), Harvard, Here I Come (1942), Blondie Goes to College (1942), Canal Zone (1942), Alias Boston Blackie (1942), North of the Rockies (1942), Hello, Annapolis (1942), and Submarine Raider (1942).

-Parks was also in an A-movie, They All Kissed the Bride (1942) with Joan Crawford.
-Then he was in war films such as Flight Lieutenant (1942) and Atlantic Convoy (1942).
-Parks was in A Man's World (1942) and had a bigger part in The Boogie Man Will Get You (1942) with Boris Karloff and Peter Lorre.